 Fried prawns

-Or go ahead and eat spoonfuls of just the coleslaw.
+Or go ahead and eat spoonfuls of just the creamy coleslaw.
 It is so good for you that nobody’s gonna stop you, not even your guilt.

 How do you keep red cabbage from bleeding in coleslaw?